NHSDigital/pseudonymisation_service/README.md

 `GET` requests to `/keys` will return a JSON-encoded list of pseudonymisation keys availble to the current user.

+### GET /variants

+`GET` requests to `/variants` will return a JSON-encoded list of variants available to the current user, along with required demographic fields.

 ### POST /pseudonymise

 `POST` requests to `/pseudonymise` will return JSON-encoded pseudonymised identifiers for supplied `"demographics"`.